Expert Advice On Improving Your Home

 • Heat pump: Heat pumps move warm and cool air between your house and the outdoors.
 They don't create their own heating and cooling, so they work more effectively in more moderate climates and may not be as effective during Grapevine's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a good choice for smaller homes.
-They have a single heating and cooling unit, usually in an attic or basement.
-This unit is often small, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are good for smaller houses.
+They consist of a single heating and cooling unit that's typically located in a basement or attic.
+This unit tends to be compact, efficient, and easy to maintain.

-HVAC maintenance prices vary depending on what services are needed.
+The amount you spend on HVAC maintenance also varies depending on the kind of work being done.
 HVAC systems are complicated and might require different kinds of maintenance.
-Fees for common services are as follows:
+The prices of some common jobs are as follows:

 HVAC Unit TypeCost